Integra LifeSciences: Integra artificial skin

 In 1969, John F. Burke, a surgeon and Harvard Medical School professor, and Ioannis V. Yannas, a mechanical engineering professor of fibers and polymers at MIT, began working on a new form of artificial skin.
 They created the first commercially reproducible artificial skin, later patented and manufactured as Integra.

 Integra is used to treat patients with severe burns.
 The top layer, made of thin silicone, protects the patient from infection and dehydration, common causes of death after being severely burned.
 The bottom layer, made of animal tissue, acts as scaffolding where new skin will grow.
 Compared to traditional skin grafts, the use of Integra reduces pain and scarring.

 Integra is also used in plastic surgery, reconstructive surgery, and to treat some forms of cancer and other skin wounds.

 Acquisitions

 In October 2014, Integra LifeSciences acquired instrumentation lines from Medtronic for $60 million.
 In January 2014, the company bought Covidien’s Confluent Surgical line of sealants and shields.

 In July 2015, Integra LifeSciences acquired TEI Biosciences and TEI Medical and began manufacturing their SurgiMend and PriMatrix product lines.
 Primatrix, a dermal repair scaffolding product, is used to treat diabetic foot ulcers, burns, and in other procedures.

 In January 2017, Integra Lifesciences acquired Derma Sciences for $204 million.
 Their TCC-EZ Total Contact Cast, used to treat diabetic foot ulcers, reduces pressure and shortens application time compared to a conventional total contact cast.

 In October 2017, Integra LifeSciences acquired Johnson & Johnson’s Codman Neurosurgery business for $1.045 billion.
 The Codman Hakim valve was developed as a new way to treat hydrocephalus.

 In January 2021, the company acquired regenerative medicine firm, ACell, for $400M.

+In April 2024, Integra completed the acquisition of Acclarent.